BertoCisneros/BertoCisneros.github.io/index.md

 - **Is my private code safe since the AI will be learning from it?**

+I believe this question will be one that will be the most prevalent in the coming years.
+GitHub CoPilot does use telemetry which is the process of recording and saving the code you write(in this context).
+The GitHub CoPilot page gives the usually speel about data that most comanies give in that its stored, secure, and only has human eyes on it when necessary.

+There is one concerning answer GitHub offered from FAQ about privacy.

+> Does GitHub Copilot ever output personal data?
+Because GitHub Copilot was trained on publicly available code, its training set included public personal data included in that code.
+From our internal testing, we found it to be extremely rare that GitHub Copilot suggestions included personal data verbatim from the training set.
+In some cases, the model will suggest what appears to be personal data – email addresses, phone numbers, access keys, etc. – but is actually made-up information synthesized from patterns in training data.
+For the technical preview, we have implemented a rudimentary filter that blocks emails when shown in standard formats, but it’s still possible to get the model to suggest this sort of content if you try hard enough.

+While it is rare, it is possible to have personal data appear.
+With this, I wonder if CoPilot is something employers would forbid there developers to use.
+It doesn't really seem worth the risk.

 - **Will it always write good quality code?**

+The answer to this one is simple.
+No. It can provide impressive results but it doesnt always work in rare cases provides gibberish.

 ## Conclusion

+In conclusion, I honestly think GitHub CoPilot is a really cool concept and could be extremely useful.
+Just like with anything in life, it would need to be used with moderation.
+You can't really blame the tool because you use it too much and get lazy.
+On the otherhand, I do think it could be a big concern for students.
+If I would have had this tool as a freshman or sophomore, a lot of my assignments would have been much easier and I would have been worse off for it.
+All the AI pair programmers are still in their infancy but it will be exciting to see how they grow, and I doubt it will be without controversy.

 ### Sources
 [GitHub CoPilot](https://copilot.github.com)